UsQuake/hello_jit/README.md

  - Rust version 1.71.1 [2021 edition]
  - Using libc crate[version 0.2.149].
- - For now, only Apple-silicon Mac is supported.
+ - For now, Only Apple-silicon Mac is supported.

  ## Explanation